The 10 Privacy Principles of PIPEDA – Limiting Use, Disclosure, and Retention

 Destroying Personal Information

-After your maximum retention period, your organization should destroy, erase, or otherwise make anonymous the personal information is has collected.
-Your organization’s privacy officer should develop guidelines and implement procedures to do this.
+After the maximum retention period, an organization should destroy, erase, or otherwise make anonymous the personal information it has collected.
+The organization’s privacy officer should develop guidelines and implement procedures to support the procedure.

 Personal Information is a Liability

-While many organizations see personal information as an asset, it is rather a large, unnecessary liability that your organization carries the longer it accumulates.
+While many organizations see personal information as an asset, it is rather a large, unnecessary liability that grows the longer it is held.

-No system is completely secure; the more personal information your organization collects, the more it has to lose.
-Nothing can destroy your company’s image and business quicker than suffering a privacy breach and losing your customers’ and clients’ sensitive personal information.
+No system is completely secure; the more personal information an organization collects, the more it has to lose.
+Nothing can destroy a company’s image and business quicker than suffering a privacy breach and losing customers’ and clients’ sensitive personal information.

 Data Mining

-Organizations that collect information from their customers and clients often see data mining as a valuable tool in order to discover relationships and patterns in data that may give their business a competitive edge.
+Organizations that collect personal information from their customers and clients often see data mining as a valuable tool to discover relationships and patterns in data that may give their business a competitive edge.

-In order to be compliant with the principle of Limiting Use, Disclosure, and Retention, your organization should make information anonymous before accumulating and using it for statistical analysis.
+In order to be compliant with the principle of Limiting Use, Disclosure, and Retention, an organization should make information anonymous before accumulating and using it for statistical analysis.

 This way, organizations can reap the benefits of using their data to find important patterns while satisfying their requirements under privacy legislation.